yashikavishwakarma/CWB/README.md

 <h2 id="problem-statement">Problem Statement</h2>
 <p>
   Southeast Asia’s diverse cultural and linguistic landscape presents challenges for conventional online learning platforms, which often lack localization and cultural relevance.
-  TripleW addresses these gaps by leveraging AI to dynamically localize educational content, creating immersive and accessible asynchronous learning experiences tailored specifically to the SEA region.
+  TripleW Learn addresses these gaps by leveraging AI to dynamically localize educational content, creating immersive and accessible asynchronous learning experiences tailored specifically to the SEA region.
 </p>
 <p>
   This project aligns with the hackathon’s goal of improving accessibility, engagement, and cultural resonance through AI-driven localization.